-3. Profile of skills and competences Purpose The purpose of this award is to enable the learner acquire the knowledge, skill and competence to manage golf and sports turf environments using a range of specialised skills.
-Knowledge Breadth Demonstrate knowledge of a range of policies, procedures, and practices that enable the supervision of a sports turf operation.
-Kind Demonstrate a significant depth of knowledge of the principles, theories, legislation, regulations and technologies pertinent to sports turf operations.
-Know How & Skill Range Apply a comprehensive range of interpersonal, personal and technical skills in the effective supervision of a sports turf operation.
+3. Profile of skills and competences Purpose The purpose of this award is to enable the learner to acquire the knowledge, skill and competence to supervise work in a range of horticultural areas using specialised skills.
+Knowledge Breadth Demonstrate knowledge of a range of horticulture policies, procedures, and practices that enable the supervision of an horticultural operation.
+Kind Demonstrate a significant depth of knowledge of the principles, theories, legislation, regulations and technologies pertinent to horticulture.
+Know How & Skill Range Apply a comprehensive range of interpersonal, personal and technical skills in the effective supervision of a horticulture practice.
 Selectivity Respond appropriately to challenges, adapting to personal, social, environmental and economic changes.
-Competence Context Demonstrate the ability to work effectively, supervising a sports turf operation.
-Role Demonstrate autonomy and take responsibility for the work of others and the allocation of resources, dealing effectively with a range of external organisations and individuals.
+Competence Context Demonstrate the ability to work effectively, supervising a range of horticultural operations.
+Role Demonstrate autonomy and take responsibility for the work of others and the allocation of resources in a horticultural context, dealing effectively with a range of external organisations and individuals.
 Learning to Learn Take responsibility for own professional development and or assist others in identifying their own professional development needs.
 Insight Reflect critically on personal and professional practice to inform understanding and contribute to the professional development of self and others.